bpucker/RNAseqQualCheck/README.md

 # RNAseqQualCheck
-script to assess the quality of RNAseq data sets
+This repository contains script to assess the quality of RNAseq data sets.

 ## rRNA check ##